 Choosing one can sometimes be complicated.
-The process of selecting the best reel for bass fishing becomes less daunting, however, once you know what features are most important to you as an angler.
+The process of selecting the best spinning reel for bass becomes less daunting, however, once you know what features are most important to you as an angler.

 Each angler will have his or her own opinion on what constitutes a great reel for bass fishing, and what brand and model to choose.
 With the design and durability of today’s newest reels, it is a good idea to look at a few and find a spinning reel that will best suit your needs on the water.

 Bass are some of the hardest fighting freshwater fish, and even smaller size fish can strip a reel, break a pole, or sometimes even both.
 Today, we are going to look at and review 7 exceptional spinning reels that will not only withstand the fight from big bass but will also not break the bank.

 I call these my magnificent 7 (Yes, I was thinking of the movie when I came up with this line!).
 So, if you are ready to choose a new reel that will help you catch more bass while providing great value, let’s get started!

 Cadence is the new kid on the block and their reels are not as well-known as some of the others on this list, but they are an awesome value for the money with the company selling directly to the consumer, bypassing the middle man and passing on the savings to the consumer.